wirelineio/wns/README.md

 $ wnsd start start --gql-server --gql-playground
 ```

-Check that the WNS is up and running by querying the GQL endpoint in another terminal.
+Check that WNS is up and running by querying the GQL endpoint in another terminal.

 ```
 $ curl -s -X POST -H "Content-Type: application/json" \